 In an Antique Land – by Amitav Ghosh

 Indian writer Amitav Ghosh is a unique travel book which unfolds over the course of two, contrasting but related narratives.
 The first is an ‘anthropological’ styled story, recounting Ghosh’s visits to two villages in the Nile Delta.
-In the second, he reconstructs the history of a famous 12th-century Jewish merchant and his two slaves.
+In the second part of In An Antique Land, he reconstructs the history of a famous 12th-century Jewish merchant and his two slaves.
 This makes it part memoir, part historical fiction, part travel book – and overall, incredible intriguing.